KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/documentation/UART.md

 Make sure the C++ application is setup, you can find the instructions on how to do so [here](CppFromC.md).

 #### Modify main.h and main.c
-In the **main.h** create a get function that returns a pointer to the handle we want.
+In the **main.h** create a get function that returns a pointer to the handle we need.
 ``` C
 // main.h